pyscaffold/pyscaffold/docs/extensions.rst

 The ``pretend`` option is automatically observed for files registered in the project structure representation, but complex actions may require specialized coding.
-The :mod:`~pyscaffold.api.helpers` module provides a special :class:`logger <pyscaffold.log.ReportLogger>` object useful in these situations.
+The :mod:`~pyscaffold.log` module provides a special :class:`logger <pyscaffold.log.ReportLogger>` object useful in these situations.
 Please refer to `pyscaffoldext-cookiecutter`_ for a practical example.